Benzodiazepines, Sleeping Pills and Antidepressant Recovery Experts

 Fluoxetine (Prozac)has the longest half-life of any antidepressant, meaning it stays in the body for an extended period of time.
 Many patients do not realize they are in withdrawal as the symptoms may appear weeks after stopping the drug.
 A gradual taper is recommended yet many still find the symptoms too challenging and need assistance.

-Our team of experts utilizes slow taper schedules combined with all-natural Nutraceuticals to ease Fluoxetine Withdrawal.
+Our team of experts utilizes slow taper schedules combined with all-natural Nutraceuticals to help ease Fluoxetine Withdrawal.
 This is a low-cost solution with proven results.

 Our non-profit company has assisted people in 73 countries.
 We can also help you.